New! Orientation to Clinical Research Billing Course (#09155) is available through the LMS

 UC Davis Clinical Research Guidebook

-The key Federal law: National Medicare Clinical Trial Policy (also called National Medicare Coverage Determination NCD 310.1)
+The key Federal law and Modifier Information: National Medicare Clinical Trial Policy (also called National Medicare Coverage Determination NCD 310.1)

 California Coverage Laws: Noridian JE Part A and Part B Local Coverage Policies (Medical Policies)